temm-dev/temm-dev/readme.md

 ### Hi there 👋

 Hello!
-My knowledge is still relatively limited and my achievements are few, but I am full of ambition and eager to grow.
-My goal is to become a fully realized programmer and creator, constantly learning and improving.
+My knowledge is still growing, and my achievements are few, but I’m ambitious and eager to develop.
+I’m on a journey to become a well-rounded programmer and creator.

 ---

 ## 🎯 About Me

-- 🧑‍💻 **Profile:** aspiring developer and musician from Belarus.
+- 🧑‍💻 **Profile:** aspiring developer and musician from Belarus
-- 🎓 **Education:** formal musical education, guitar as my main instrument.
+- 🎓 **Education:** formal musical education, guitar as my main instrument
-- 🌱 **Aspirations:** deepening knowledge in programming, cybersecurity, DevOps, and AI.
+- 🌱 **Interests:** programming, cybersecurity, DevOps, AI
-- 🤝 **Values:** helping others, minimizing regrets about the past, continuous growth.

 ---

-## 🛠 Current Stack
+## 🛠 Tech Stack

-I have hands-on experience with:

 - **Languages:** Python, SQL(SQLite3)
 - **TGBots:** Telebot, Aiogram